They don’t need you to be perfect

-they DON’T NEED perfect THEY just NEED YOU
+they just need YOU

 Like no matter what you do…